ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

 SRW App SubDirectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:numref:`Table %s <Subdirectories>` describes the contents of the most important subdirectories. :numref:`Table %s <FilesAndSubDirs>` provides an in-depth explanation of the ``ufs-srweather-app`` directories.
+:numref:`Table %s <Subdirectories>` describes the contents of the most important SRW App subdirectories. :numref:`Table %s <FilesAndSubDirs>` provides a more comprehensive explanation of the ``ufs-srweather-app`` files and subdirectories.

 .. _Subdirectories:

-.. table::  Subdirectories of the regional workflow
+.. table:: *Subdirectories of the ufs-srweather-app repository*

    +-------------------------+----------------------------------------------------+
    | **Directory Name**      | **Description**                                    |